Current Students

 Bella Ritchie

-Bella is a first-year PhD student in Dr. Mya Breitbart’s lab.
+Bella is a PhD student in Dr. Mya Breitbart’s lab.
 Before joining the lab, Bella spent a field season working for the North Dakota State University Pollinator Survey, and at Vanderbilt University for two years as a research assistant in Dr. Seth Bordenstein’s lab.
 While her background has mostly involved terrestrial arthropod research, Bella is now working on viral discovery in seagrasses and aquatic plants.

 Contact Bella: iritchie@usf.edu